Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information

 Therefore, the fact that information and its realization probability are represented by the logarithmic and exponential functions of each other holds not only for self-information $I$ of a single random variable but also for MI shared by two random variables.

 In association with $I$ and $MI$, the thermodynamic entropy $S$ in the canonical ensemble of statistical mechanics is known to follow the exponential distribution.
 This is an important principle of physics and is called canonical distribution.
-Considering the generality of the relationship between information and its realization probability represented by (4) and (5), we refer to these probability distributions as the infocanonical distributions [13].
+Considering the generality of the relationship between information and its realization probability represented by (4) and (5), we term these probability distributions the infocanonical distributions \cite{r13}.